 When creating your budget, start with these basic expenses and prioritize if at some point you can’t cover them all, making sure you leave enough for the fundamentals, and have always an emergency fund that will allow you to go back home if needed.

-Where to Find Cost of Living Information
+Find Cost of Living Information

 In order to correctly establish a budget when traveling abroad, it’s important to understand how the prices will change from a destination to another.
 Here are a few sites that can help you out to gather information.
 It’s recommended that you check as many as possible to obtain a more accurate, balanced and validated information: